You are here: home / reading to older children / the Green Knowe books

-The Green Knowe books are a wonderful series of six books for children written by English author Lucy M Boston (that's her in the picture below).
+The Green Knowe books are a wonderful series of six books for children written by English author Lucy M Boston.

 The books were published between 1954 and 1976 and were illustrated by Lucy's son, Peter Boston.

 Although they were written a fairly long time ago now, the Green Knowe books are really quite magical.
 I read them to my children and have just re-read them and found them just as magical and exciting as they were when I was a child.

 I suggest reading them aloud to kids aged between about 8 and 10.
 Reading aloud to older kids still has huge benefits and these books are perfect ones to try.
 They don't have to be read in order but I'd suggest starting with the first book, The Children of Green Knowe.

 The Green Knowe in the books is actually an old house which was inspired by Lucy M Boston's home at the time, a house called 'The Manor' in Hemingford Grey in Cambridgeshire.

 In the books, the author imagines the children who might have lived in the house at different periods in history.